antongit505/belly-button-biodiversity/README.md

 ## Overview

 The task was to display 3 different graphs and a selector that allow the users to select an ID and see the results for that ID. <br/>
-Four functions were created, a function to initiate the graphs, a function that reacts to the change of an ID, a function to display the "Demographic information", and a function to build the graphs.<br/>
+D3 was used to import the data from the json file, four functions were created, a function to initiate the graphs, a function that reacts to the change of an ID, a function to display the "Demographic information", and a function to build the graphs with the support of plotly.<br/>
+Finally a CSS file and HTML were created to display and give format to the website.

 ### Information to understand the graphs